dee-here/horieson/README.md

 [Horiseon website](https://dee-here.github.io/horieson/)

-To make the code accessibility compliant and search engine optiomized, these are some of the changes made:
+To make the code accessibility compliant and search engine optimized, these are some of the changes made:
 * Use more semantic elements like header, footer, nav, aside etc instead of generic div and spans.
 * Images now have an accessible alt attribute.
 * HTML elements follow a logical structure without styling and positioning.